pradyotprakash/pradyotprakash.github.io/_posts/2018-03-15-funny-proof-techniques.md

 Quite often I read articles and papers where the authors use the phrase "*Trivial*".
 This post summarizes my frustation in more generality :P

 Shamelessly borrowed from <http://www.cs.northwestern.edu/~riesbeck/proofs.html>.
 A more complete list has been compiled [here](http://staffhome.ecm.uwa.edu.au/~00043886/humour/invalid.proofs.html).
-Also, [this](https://medium.com/@dieswaytoofast/common-proof-techniques-1fc9286d09ad) medium articles has a more pictoral representation.
+Also, [this](https://medium.com/@dieswaytoofast/common-proof-techniques-1fc9286d09ad) medium article has a more pictoral representation.

 **[Dana Angluin](https://cpsc.yale.edu/people/dana-angluin)'s List of Proof Techniques**